 Although the Issuer and the Guarantors have put in place an extensive set of detailed governance rules and procedures, it cannot be completely ruled out that for example an inadequate treatment of complaints, an inadequate functioning of their audit or governance bodies, an inefficiency in their company administration or other corporate governance elements materialise.
-For the Fluvius Economic Group, a set of specific corporate governance rules and obligations applies, which are issued by competent legislators and regulators, due to their public service tasks and monopoly status.
+For the Fluvius Economic Group, a set of specific corporate governance rules and obligations apply, which are issued by competent legislators and regulators, due to their public service tasks and monopoly status.
 If any such risk materialises, this may have adverse consequences on the Issuer's and/or the Guarantors' interests or on the licenses awarded to the Issuer and/or the Guarantors, with potential adverse effects on Noteholders.
-In relation to the licenses of the Guarantors' DSOs licenses may be terminated early or not renewed, which would have negative consequences on the Issuer's and the relevant Guarantors' activities and revenue streams".
+In relation to the licenses of the Guarantors, please also refer to the risk factor entitled "The Issuer's approval as operating company and the Guarantors' DSO licenses may be terminated early or not renewed, which would have negative consequences on the Issuer's and the relevant Guarantors' activities and revenue streams".